 South Berwick has an ongoing capital improvements program (CIP).
 Individual departments have prepared 10-year capital spending plans which are included in the CIP.
-The capital improvement contributions through 2026 are appended to this chapter, and include reserve funds for pedestrian safety, office equipment and general government expenses, highway equipment, road improvements & repairs, transfer station equipment & future planning, town buildings, fire equipment, and police equipment.
+The capital improvement contributions through 2028-2029 include reserve funds for pedestrian safety, office equipment and general government expenses, highway equipment, road improvements & repairs, transfer station equipment & future planning, town buildings, fire equipment, and police equipment.
+The CIP also includes a new reserve for zoning and ordinance updates following the adoption of this plan.
+The full CIP is included in the appendix.

 Overall, South Berwick is in good fiscal health.
-The town has long prepared for large capital expenses and continues to have a forward looking capital improvement plan.
+The town has long prepared for large capital expenses and continues to have a forward-looking capital improvement plan.
 Recent extreme inflation rates complicate looking at past valuation and tax trends.
 Since the town has seen minimum changes to valuation and tax commitment in recent years, it has not kept pace with inflation.
 However, it is yet to be determined if inflation rates will stay very high, and therefore trends could even out in time.